louisbichard/notes/Revision/Cryptography/exam-questions.md

 // TODO: CLEAN UP THIS ANSWER, IT'S FLAKEY

-###Explain the notion of weak collision resistance for a hash function.

-Weak collision resistance means that for any given input it is hard (but not impossible) to find another input that has the same hash code

 ###Explain how an opponent can forge signatures if the hash function is not weak collision resistant

-###Explain the notion of strong collision resistance

-Strong collision resistance is where it is hard to find any inputs at all that have the same output from two different inputs

-###Past paper question (10 marks)

-A typical digital signature scheme uses a hash function and a public-key cryptosystem

-####Explain how the signature is produced

-// TODO: WORK THIS OUT

-####Explain how the signature is verified

-####How do collisions affect the security of a hash function

-// TODO: WORK THIS OUT

-####A digital signature contains, amongst other things a digital signature.
-What is the role of the signature?

-The signature ensures that:

-* You can prove the identity of the author and therefore be sure that it wasn't forge
-* The signer cannot deny that they signed the message
-* Is integral, i.e it is tied to the message, so the message cannot be tampered with, and if it is it would disrupt the message and be obvious that it was forged.
-* Has a timestamp to prevent replay

-####Who signs an X509 certificate usually

-####Who signs an openPGP certificate usually

 ### Past paper Digital signature questions (10 marks)

 ####What does a certification authority and registration authority do?

-####The SSL (Secure Socket Layer) protocol uses digital certificates.
-Explain at which point they are used and how the browser checks that the certificate is genuine.

-#General security

 ###Discuss different types of attacks that occur over the internet in terms of motivation and the goals the attacker tries to achieve.